Category: Her Space

 But over the years, something changed.

-A small peck on her cheek seems to annoy her now.
+Now, a small peck on her cheek annoys her.

 Placing his hand on her leg makes her tense up.